awsdocs/aws-xray-developer-guide/doc-source/xray-console-filters.md

-# Using filter expressions to search for traces in the console<a name="xray-console-filters"></a>
+# Using filter expressions<a name="xray-console-filters"></a>

+Use *filter expressions* to view a service map or traces for a specific request, service, connection between two services \(an edge\), or requests that satisfy a condition\.
+X\-Ray provides a filter expression language for filtering requests, services, and edges based on data in request headers, response status, and indexed fields on the original segments\.

 When you choose a time period of traces to view in the X\-Ray console, you might get more results than the console can display\.
 In the upper\-right corner, the console shows the number of traces that it scanned and whether there are more traces available\.

-You can narrow the results to just the traces that you want to find by using a *filter expression*\.
+You can use a filter expression to narrow the results to just the traces that you want to find\.

 **Topics**
 + [Filter expression details](#xray-console-filters-details)